conwilso92/comptia-a-core1-flashcards/README.md

-CompTIA A+ Core 1 (220-1201) Flashcard Study App
+#CompTIA A+ Core 1 (220-1201) Flashcard Study App

 A browser-based flashcard app designed for studying the CompTIA A+ Core 1 certification exam.
 161 cards covering all 6 exam domains: Mobile Devices, Networking, Hardware, Printers & Peripherals, Cloud & Virtualization, and Troubleshooting.

-How to use:
+##How to use:

-Tap a card to reveal the answer
+-Tap a card to reveal the answer

-Rate yourself Missed, Shaky, or Got It to track your progress
+-Rate yourself Missed, Shaky, or Got It to track your progress

-Filter by category to focus on one domain at a time
+-Filter by category to focus on one domain at a time

-Use the Missed and Shaky filters to drill your weak spots
+-Use the Missed and Shaky filters to drill your weak spots

-Shuffle to randomize the order
+-Shuffle to randomize the order

 All acronyms include the full name underneath the answer.
 No login required — works on any device with a browser.